 - All About OKRs: How To Set Them, Achieve Them, And Track Them In Trello – Trello

 At Small Improvements, we see plenty of successful companies structure their objectives and goal-setting in a variety of ways that don’t hew to the rigid OKR format.
 We offer a turnkey solution so you can quickly get up and running with your objectives and goals, but at the same time, we made our Objectives tool completely customizable.
-If you’re interested in learning more, sign up for a free 30-day trial or contact us for a demo.
+If you’re interested in learning more, watch our product tour.